alfonsogildegea/simple_acc_post/README.md

 This is a simple way to make business transaction with account posting, from excel with copy / paste method.
 Copy multiple documents to clipboard from one single sheet and post them into SAP … with one single button !.

+You can post debitor, creditor, GL, tax, withholdings tax, CPD customer... like FB50, FB60 or FB70

 ## Show in action
 Samples of postings made with BAPI_ACC_DOCUMENT_POST from [SAP note 2083799](https://launchpad.support.sap.com/#/notes/2083799)